HumanSignal/label-studio/docs/source/guide/index.md

 - **Frontend Labeling UI** is accessible from any browser, distributed as precompiled js/css scripts and could be [easily extendable with new labeling tags](frontend.html).
 You can also [embed Label Studio UI into your applications](frontend.html#Quickstart).

+**Usage statistics**

+Label Studio collects anonymous usage statistics without any sensitive info about page request number and data types from the labeling config.
+It helps us to improve labeling quality and gives a better understanding about the next development.
+If you want you can disable it in `config.json` with `"collect_analytics": false` or `export collect_analytics=0` using environment variables, but we would really appreciate your contribution if you leave it as is.

 **Relations among tasks, completions and results**

 Here you can see relations among labeling objects: tasks, completions, results, etc.